Unilever Is Banning The Word "Normal" From Beauty Products

 Advertisement

-The American Academy of Dermatology reports that one in four Americans is impacted by a skin condition and, according to the British Skin Foundation, 70% of British people have visible skin conditions or scars that affect their confidence, and 60% of British people currently suffer or have suffered from skin disease at some point in their lifetime.
+The Canadian Dermatology Association reports that 20% of Canadians have acne and, according to the British Skin Foundation, 70% of British people have visible skin conditions or scars that affect their confidence, and 60% of British people currently suffer or have suffered from skin disease at some point in their lifetime.
 Unilever's research found that using the word "normal" to describe beauty products makes people feel excluded, and so the move aims to question damaging beauty ideals, prevent discrimination, and champion inclusion.

 Sunny Jain, president of Unilever's beauty and personal care department, said in a company statement, "With one billion people using our beauty and personal care products every day and even more seeing our advertising, our brands have the power to make a real difference to people's lives."
 By launching the Positive Beauty initiative, Jain said, Unilever is committed to tackling harmful norms and stereotypes in the hope that this will shape a "broader, far more inclusive definition of beauty."